alexx-files/netsweeper/README.md

              boolean: Host up=True Host down=False,
              float: ping delay time (return the value of ping_timeout argument when the ping timeout,
              str: The IP address hostname)

-down_hosts (READ/WRITE)
+Optional parameters can be set to change the scan behavior: down_hosts (READ/WRITE)
     boolean: define if return or not the not found hosts.
 Default = False return_unit (READ/WRITE)